awsdocs/amazon-sagemaker-developer-guide/doc_source/model-checkpoints.md

 + Analyze the model at intermediate stages of training\.
 + Use checkpoints with SageMaker managed spot training to save on training costs\.

-If you are using checkpoints with the SageMaker managed spot taining, SageMaker manages checkpointing your model training on a spot instance and resuming the training job on the next spot instance\.
+If you are using checkpoints with SageMaker managed spot training, SageMaker manages checkpointing your model training on a spot instance and resuming the training job on the next spot instance\.
 With SageMaker managed spot training, you can significantly reduce the billable time for training ML models\.
 For more information, see [Managed Spot Training in Amazon SageMaker](model-managed-spot-training.md)\.

 **Topics**
 + [Checkpoints for Frameworks and Algorithms in SageMaker](#model-checkpoints-whats-supported)